sharmashobhit/wololo/README.md

 - **Docker**: Containerized deployment (recommended)
 - **Systemd**: Linux service deployment
 - **Reverse Proxy**: Behind Nginx, Traefik, or similar
+- **GitOps**: Perfect for Kubernetes ConfigMaps, Docker volumes, or any infrastructure-as-code setup

+With its minimal memory footprint (<5MB) and stateless, config-driven design, Wololo is ideal for containerized environments and can be easily managed through GitOps workflows.
+Simply mount your `config.yaml` file and the application runs entirely from configuration - no databases, no persistent volumes required.

 For detailed deployment instructions, see [Deployment Guide](docs/DEPLOYMENT.md) and [Container Guide](docs/CONTAINER.md).